David and Lisa: Production

-In 1961, Ann Perry read the novella and showed it to her mother Eleanor.
+In 1961, Ann Perry read the novella by Theodore Isaac Rubin and showed it to her mother Eleanor.
 The playwright was so fascinated by what she read that she set out to write a screenplay, enlisting her husband Frank as director.
 The resulting film was produced with small investors and a collection of unknowns to keep costs down.
 Production began in June 1962 in Wynnewood, Pennsylvania.
 Only after a run on the festival circuit did the film receive a willing exhibitor from New York.

 Reception

 David and Lisa has received positive reviews from critics.
 Review aggregator website Rotten Tomatoes reports that 85% of 13 reviews were positive, with an average rating of 6.9/10.
 Perry estimated (in 1987) the film made roughly $25 million.

-Bosley Crowther of The New York Times described the film as "commendable" and "sympathetic," finding the "vague and elusive" explanation of the characters' ills to be "one of the stumbling blocks in this film," but praising Dullea and Margolin, whose portrayal of the protagonists' "growing curiosity and attachment in the midst of a cheerless institute" is "touchingly presented."
-French director Jean Renoir called it “a turning point in world cinema."
+Bosley Crowther of The New York Times described the film as "commendable" and "sympathetic," finding the "vague and elusive" explanation of the characters' ills to be "one of the stumbling blocks in this film," but praising Keir Dullea and Janet Margolin, whose portrayal of the protagonists' "growing curiosity and attachment in the midst of a cheerless institute" is "touchingly presented."

+French director Jean Renoir called David and Lisa "a turning point in world cinema."

 Awards and nominations

-The film was nominated for recognition by American Film Institute in these lists: